Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Proof of the theorem of inflation

 {\em Inflating the vertex parts.} Consider again the sum (\ref{e:inf_pr_1}) and the splitting of the faces into pairs with respect to the boundary elements that has been used above.
 Take some point belonging to $\tilde U_0$ (a vertex) and build a sequence of faces (the terms of (\ref{e:inf_pr_1})) and edges (fragments of the boundaries of the terms of (\ref{e:inf_pr_1}), i.e.\ elements of $H_1 (\tilde U_1 , \tilde U_0 \cup \tpB)$) incident to this vertex.
 For this, take some face, say $Q^1_{\gamma_1}$, incident to the selected vertex.
 There are two edges of this face, say $a_{\gamma_2}$ and $b_{\gamma_3}$, meeting at the vertex.
 Take one of these edges, say $b_{\gamma_3}$.
 Find another face forming a pair with $Q^1_{\gamma_1}$ with respect to $b_{\gamma_3}$, let this face be $Q^2_{\gamma_4}$.
 Find the second edge of $Q^2_{\gamma_4}$ incident to the selected vertex (let it be $c_{\gamma_5}$), etc. Thus, get the sequence

 After a finite number of steps, this sequence should come back to~$Q^1_{\gamma_1}$.
-As a result, get a cyclical sequence.
+As a result, we obtain a periodic sequence.

-Starting from another face incident to the same vertex, we get another cyclical sequence, and after some iterations, we split all faces and edges incident to the selected vertex into cyclical sequences.
+Starting from another face incident to the same vertex, we get another periodic sequence, and after some iterations, we split all faces and edges incident to the selected vertex into periodic sequences.

-Two examples of such a cyclical sequence are shown in \figurename~\ref{f:01046a}.
+Two examples of such a periodic sequence are shown in \figurename~\ref{f:01046a}.
 In the left part of the figure, $w$ is composed of four different sectors, and in the right part, there are four copies of one sector, taken for different paths.
 In both cases, the sequence consists of four faces and four edges.
 For the left part, the sequence is

-(we don't write down the path-indices for the edges since they can be found from the path-indices of the faces to which they are incident).
+Note that we do not write down the path-indices for the edges since they can be found from the path-indices of the faces to which they are incident.

 For the right part, the sequence is